AVAILABLE KITTENS PAGE --- UPDATED

 handling during that critical period of 2-8 weeks, my kittens

 are all born and raised indoors in my home.
-Some kittens may be bottlefed.
+Some kittens may

-A deposit is required to hold
+be bottlefed.
+A deposit is required

 forms of checks for a deposit.

 I am in Virginia.

-I am happy to drive to meet people from surrounding states such
+I am happy to drive to meet people from surrounding states

-must be at least 11 weeks to travel by air.
+US, kittens must be at least 11 weeks to travel by air.

-what they may look like as adults.
+of what they may look like as adults.

 How are my

-kittens different from others: My kittens all trace back to my
+kittens different from others: My kittens all trace back

 to my own original cross of maine coon breed girls to a serval.

-short haired because long hair is a recessive trait.
+long hair is a recessive trait.)

-a small number of F2 and F3 litters every year, usually 2-4
+just a small number of F2 and F3 litters every year, usually

-More about me : I am a dog and
+More about me : I am a dog

-cat veterinarian working 1-2 days a week, part time stay at home mom, and
+and cat veterinarian working 1-2 days a week, part time stay at home mom,

 About Savannah Health: I have